Creighton Bluejays men's basketball: Willis Reed era (1982–1985)

-Benjamin's signing gave Reed instead credibility as a recruiter.
+Benjamin's signing gave Reed instant credibility as a recruiter.
 Despite the landmark signing, the Jays would again struggle in 1982–83 finishing with an 8–19 record.
 Coach Reed worked with Benjamin over the off-season.
 Benoit came back as a sophomore in 1983–84 and dominated college basketball.
 The Bluejays would reach the NIT that year finishing 17–14.
 The 1984–85 season team would win 20 games.
 As a junior during the 1984–85 season, Benoit Benjamin led all of NCAA Division I in blocked shots and was the nation's second-leading rebounder.
 Benoit Benjamin would leave for the NBA following the season.
 A two-time AP All-America center for the Bluejays, Benoit Benjamin would begin a 15-year NBA career in 1985 as the third overall draft pick in the first round by the Los Angeles Clippers.
 He would go down as the all-time leader for blocked shots in Missouri Valley Conference history with 411 rejections.
 Coach Reed had proven himself as a coach, recruiting a top prospect and developing him into one of the nation's best.

 Willis Reed resigned as coach of the Creighton University basketball team after the 1984–85 season.
 He compiled a 52–65 record at Creighton.
 His 1984–85 Bluejays were 20–12 but lost their last six games.
 Reed felt that he would be unable to maintain a high level of success without violating NCAA rules.